Welcome to our

 Our Teaching Assistants are Mrs. Threlfall and Mrs. Ragen

-We will also be leaning to recognise and write our names.
+We will also be learning how to write simple phrases, sentences and questions.

 Online Reading Scheme Purple Mash